asarasua/MoDe/README.md

     featExtractor.update();

 From there, features can be accessed calling the appropriate methods.
-For joint descriptors, using Joint constants. e.g., to get the x velocity on of the right hand:
+For joint descriptors, using Joint constants. e.g., to get the x velocity of the right hand:

     featExtractor.getVelocity(JOINT_RIGHT_HAND).x;